w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::: {.columns}
 ::: {.column width=50%}

-**DataOps** refers to a general process aimed to shorten the end-to-end data analytic life-cycle time by introducing automation in the data collection, validation, and verification process
+**DataOps** refers to a general process aimed at shortening the end-to-end data analytics life-cycle time by introducing automation in the data collection, validation, and verification process

 ![Evolution of DataOps [@munappy2020ad]](img/slides30.png)